Video Guide

 Track what matters - but not everything

-Surface metrics where they matter
+Surface measurables where they matter

-Key metrics can be rolled-up into the Leadership Scorecard, providing management at-once, proactive insights as to whether certain teams are hitting or missing their targets.
+Key measurables can be rolled-up into the Leadership Scorecard, providing management at-once, proactive insights as to whether certain teams are hitting or missing their targets.
 If a target has been missed too many weeks in a row, an Issue can be created to address the problem more directly.

 Review & Iterate

-What did we learn tracking this metric?
+What did we learn tracking this measurable?

 If so, should we adjust the target?